futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Manage the table to collection/partition mapping in storage layer so that we could update the the document schema version and types on K2 storage nodes when a user alters tables.
 * Provide service APIs for the SQL executor to get table schema and index information
-* Could provides the initial connection for user to get the SQL executor to submit a query so that we can load balance the query load on
+* Could provides the initial connection for user to get an endpoint of a SQL executor to submit a query so that we can load balance the query load on
 SQL executors.
-If we colocate the SQL executor with a K2 storage node, the coordinator could assign the query to the proper SQL executor to gain data locality
+If we colocate a SQL executor with a K2 storage node, the coordinator could assign the query to the SQL executor where the data are stored to achieve data locality
-*  In the future, we could add SQL parsing, planning, and optimization logic to the coordinator so that it could generate SQL plan segments to submit to different SQL executors to do parallel executions and keep track of the Query life cycle.
+*  In the future, we could move SQL parsing, planning, and optimization logic to the coordinator so that it could generate SQL plan segments to dispatch to different SQL executors for parallel executions and keep track of the Query life cycle.
 * For prototype, we could use a single instance coordinator.
-We could add a distributed coordinators by using raft consensus protocol.
+We could add a distributed coordinators by using raft consensus protocol later.

 ### SQL Executor
 The SQL executor run SQL queries locally.
 For the first version, it is implemented by integrating with Postgres, i.e., it is a single instance query executor.
-* It is stateless, i.e., it won't create any local system databases and tables.
+* It is stateless, i.e., it won't create any local system databases or tables.
 * It provide libpq APIs for users to submit queries and get back query results.
 * It consists of an embedded PG with the following modifications
   * Foreign Data Wrapper is used to access table data on K2 storage layer instead of from local memory and disk, this is mainly for table scan with expressions for column projection and predicate pushdown.
   * SQL grammar is updated to only support a subset of Queries.
 Will add more query types incrementally.
-  * PG command APIs are updated to call catalog manager instead of updating local catalogs
+  * PG command APIs are updated to call catalog manager instead of local catalogs
   * Index update and scan are rerouted to K2 storage layer
   * The above functions are implemented by calling a connector as a glue layer between PG and K2 storage layer
-  * The executor in PG manages the life cycle of a query, i.e., from parsing, planning, optimizing, and execution.
+  * The executor in PG manages the life cycle of a query, i.e., parsing, planning, optimizing, and executing.
 *  The connector layer is used by PG to interact with SQL coordinator and K2 storage layer
     * PG calls its PG gate APIs for DDLs and DMLs
     * It calls catalog manager in SQL coordinator for user databases and tables
     * It calls Index manager in SQL coordinator for secondary indexes
     * It scans table data from K2 storage layer with column projection and predication pushdown.
-Paginating might be used to fetch result data.
+Streaming or pagination is used to fetch result data.
-    * It scans table indexes for Index based scan or join.
+    * It scans table indexes for an index scan.
     * It could call multiple K2 storage nodes if the SQL involves multiple tables on different K2 collections/partitions

 ### K2 Storage Layer